RIDE THE ARIZONA DIVIDE 2025

 Solo Riders:

-– Support vehicles allowed to follow along and provide assistance (high clearance vehicle required, 4wd highly recommended).*
+– Support vehicles allowed to follow along and provide assistance (high clearance vehicle recommended).*

 – Any number of bicycles or replacement parts may be used during the ride.